The Most Common Thanksgiving Safety Hazards and How to Protect Your Family

 Kitchen safety tips for Thanksgiving

-• Prevent cooking fires: Kitchen fires are the number one cause of house fires, and Thanksgiving is the number one day for cooking fires.
-Make sure all of your smoke alarms are working properly, and limit action in the kitchen (if you can!).
+• Prevent cooking fires: Kitchen fires are the number one cause of house fires, and cooking fires happen more often on Thanksgiving than any other day of the year.
+Make sure all of your smoke alarms are working properly, keep kitchen-grade fire extinguishers primed and ready, and limit action in the kitchen (if you can!).
 Distraction can lead to burning food on the stove, which can lead to a fire.
 Stay focused, and save the wine for the dinner table.

 • Watch out for cooking injuries: Burns and cuts are common Thanksgiving injuries.
-Have all the tools you need to stay safe in the kitchen: hot pads and mitts, a fire extinguisher, properly sharpened knives (dull knives are more risky than sharp ones), and appropriate clothing.
-Wear long sleeves to protect from splattering oil, keep knives and other sharp objects out of reach of children, and always slice away from your fingers and palm.
+Have all the tools you need to stay safe in the kitchen: hot pads and mitts, properly sharpened knives (dull knives are more risky than sharp ones), and appropriate clothing.
+Wear long sleeves to protect from splattering oil, pull your hair back, keep knives and other sharp objects out of reach of children, and always slice away from your fingers and palm.

 • Practice food safety: No one wants to give their Thanksgiving guests food poisoning.
-Thaw your turkey in the fridge in its original packaging and use dedicated kitchen tools for handling and preparing the turkey (to avoid cross-contamination).
+Thaw your turkey in the fridge in its original packaging and use dedicated kitchen tools for handling and preparing the turkey to avoid cross-contamination.
+Use a thermometer to make sure the turkey meat reaches at least 165°.
 Wash all cutting boards, knives, and other utensils that touched the raw turkey in hot, soapy water—and wash your hands before, during, and after meal prep.
 Keep produce and other food items separate from the turkey during cooking and refrigerate leftovers promptly (within 2 hours at most!).

 Happy family sitting in car with their child while dad driving, they travelling during winter holidays